GRIFFITH YOUNG

 - Permanent restraining order.
 A judge can enter a permanent restraining order after a hearing where your abuser has a chance to present their version of events.
 A permanent restraining order can last up to five years.

 Although a temporary DVRO lasts only a few weeks, it is fully valid while in effect.
 That means you can call the police if your abuser contacts you or violates the order in some other way.
+The legal process for obtaining either type of order requires filing paperwork with the family court and serving the other party.

 Are You Being Abused?
 Here Are Your First Steps